mrushad/ISTE_NeuroCrypto/README.md

 It was done using Python and Tensorflow.

 ### Project Idea
-The following is an extract from the paper:
+The following is an extract from the paper:<br />
 "We ask whether neural networks can learn to use secret keys to protect information from other neural networks.
 Specifically, we focus on ensuring confidentiality properties in a multiagent system, and we specify those properties in terms of an adversary.
 Thus, a system may consist of neural networks named Alice and Bob, and we aim to limit what a third neural network named Eve learns from eavesdropping on the communication between Alice and Bob.
 We do not prescribe specific cryptographic algorithms to these neural networks; instead, we train end-to-end, adversarially.
 We demonstrate that the neural networks can learn how to perform forms of encryption and decryption, and also how to apply these operations selectively in order to meet confidentiality goals."

 ### Prereqiusites